joekabucho/opencv/README.md

  img. convertHSVscale();
  img.save('./img/myGrayscaleImg.jpg');
+OpenCV HSV image

 We can crop an image by calling the Matrix#crop(x, y, width, height) method with specified arguments.
 This method doesn't modify our current image, it returns a new one.

   let croppedImg = img.crop(1000, 1000, 1000, 1000);
   croppedImg('./img/croppedImg');
+Cropped image

 If we need to copy a file from one variable to another, we can use the Matrix#copy() method which returns a new image Object.

   let newImg = img.copy();
 In this way, we can work with basic Matrix functions.
 We can also find various blur filter features for drawing and editing images.
 You can find all implemented methods on Matrix Object in the Matrix.cc file on project’s Github.

 Dilation and Erosion
 Dilation and erosion are fundamental methods of mathematical morphology.
 I will explain how they work using the following image modifications.

+Loaded logo

 The dilation of the binary image A by the structuring element B is defined by

 OpenCV dilate